Dear patient readers,

 Opinion: Zelenskyy is the leader of the free world now Detroit Free Press

 Volodymyr Zelensky’s Comedic Courage Adam Gopnik, The New Yorker.
-“Zelensky is an imperfect democrat, as was Churchill, as are we all. (.)”
+“Zelensky is an imperfect democrat, as was Churchill, as are we all.
+(His relationship with the media oligarch Ihor Kolomoisky is a subject for probing.)”
 If I ever meet Gopnik, I must congratulate him for penning the most New Yorker-ish parenthetical ever.
 On Kolomoisky, see NC here.

 * * *The Azov Battalion: Extremists defending Mariupol Deutsche Welle (Re Silc).
 “The Azov Regiment wants the symbol from the Nazi era to be understood as stylized versions of the letters N and I, standing for ‘national idea.'”
 Why do I not find this reassuring?